klepas/fuckyouimaplatypus-site/index.md

 - Book your party bus seat on Eventbrite with your ticket
 - Don't be late!
 If you miss the party bus, you'll need to sort your own transportation

-: If you're super keen on camping and have trouble getting out to to campsite on Friday, email us and we'll see if we can sort out a carpool for you
+: If you're keen on camping and have trouble getting out to to campsite on Friday, email us and we'll see if we can sort out a carpool for you

 Do I have to camp?
-: No, you can be lame and just come Saturday (while we party all night long)
+: No, you can be lame and just come Saturday

 What are the accommodation options?
+: In your own provided tent (Yes, Kmart tents are fine) : In our $50 tent package, which includes a tent + sleeping mat + sleeping bag (but BYO pillow).
+Pickup your package when you arrive.
+Order your package from Eventbrite
-: In your own provided tent (Yes, Kmart tents are fine) : Feel free to hire a glamping company to setup up your tent : In your car or whatever vehicle you came in
+: Feel free to hire a glamping company to setup up your tent : In your car or whatever vehicle you came in
 : In the next town 15 mins away (Wallacia NSW)